ntustison/Histograms/Text/results.md

 Need to add a SSIM calculation for each simulated image along with different histogram similarity measurements.
 We can then rescale all measurements for comparison and show how the SSIM calculation has lower variance than the histograms.
-THis shows that the image-to-histogram transformation results in information which is less robust than the original image.
+This shows that the image-to-histogram transformation results in information which is less robust than the original image.